• Menu

 ATM Withdrawal Limit (Free)

-Limited for 3 withdrawals per month in most European countries on the free account, most paid accounts offer unlimited withdrawals.
+Limited for 3 withdrawals per month in most European countries on the free account, free unlimited withdrawals from N26 You and Metal

 Additional Features